 Laura Prepon was born on March 7, 1980.
 In 1998, she sent in an audition tape for an upcoming Fox sitcom called That '70s Show and landed the part of Donna.
 The popular Emmy Award-winning sitcom, which also sparked the careers of Ashton Kutcher and Mila Kunis, made Laura Prepon a household name among TV fans.
 Since starring on That '70s Show, Prepon has become a rising star of TV and film, appearing in the productions Are You There, Chelsea and Orange Is the New Black.

-Actress Laura Prepon was born on March 7, 1980, Laura Prepon grew up the youngest of five siblings in a close-knit family in Watchung, New Jersey.
+Actress Laura Prepon was born on March 7, 1980, the youngest of five siblings in a close-knit family in Watchung, New Jersey.
 Her father, Michael, was an orthopedic surgeon, and her mother, Marjorie, was a high school teacher.
 Prepon experienced a personal loss in 1993, when her father passed away while undergoing heart surgery.
 Her family grew extraordinarily close while coping with the loss of Prepon's father.
 According to Prepon, her entire family still gathers annually in New Jersey for Thanksgiving, where their quirky traditions include singing Meat Loaf's "Paradise by the Dashboard Light" together at the dining room table.

 Prepon attended Watchung Hills Regional High School until 1995, when, at age 15, she fell in love with acting and transferred to the Total Theatre Lab in New York City.
 While undergoing intensive acting training, Prepon also studied ballet, jazz and modern dance and appeared in stage productions of A Woman of Property and Ascension Day.
 Strikingly beautiful, the 5-foot 10-inch aspiring actress first found work as a model.
 Despite traveling the globe to model in Paris, Milan and Brazil, Prepon quickly developed a distaste for modeling.
 "I hated modeling," she declares.
 "It was kind of exciting at first, but then I realized it wasn't what I wanted.
 I knew I wanted to act."

 It did not take long for Prepon to successfully make the shift from modeling to acting.
 In 1998, she sent in an audition tape for an upcoming Fox sitcom called That '70s Show.
-Prepon landed the part of Donna, an attractive and tomboyish feminist, on the show that follows a group of Wisconsin teenagers growing up in the 1970s.
+Prepon landed the part of Donna, an attractive and tomboyish feminist, on the show that followed a group of Wisconsin teenagers growing up in the 1970s.
 The popular Emmy Award-winning sitcom, which also sparked the careers of Ashton Kutcher and Mila Kunis, made Laura Prepon a household name among television fans.